paesanilab/MB-Fit/configuration_generator/README.md

 [model]
-method =                blyp        | the calculation model method to use basis =	                cc-pvdz     | the calculation model basis to use
+method =                blyp        | the calculation model method to use basis =	                cc-pvdz     | the calculation model basis to use ecp =                   def2-ecp    | the effective core potential and associated basis set to be used for qchem, if necessary
+# OPTIONAL: default value = none

 [program]
 code =                  psi4        | which quantum chemistry code to use for the calculations